Why soldiers “serve.”

 For a personal challenge

-There are exceptions, most notably Pat Tillman, who left the NFL to join the Army.
+There are exceptions, the most notable being Pat Tillman who left the NFL to join the Army.
 He was killed by friendly fire.
 Hardly the sacrifice anyone would like to make.
-He was selfless, and there are certainly other’s who’ve made a true sacrifice to defend what they believed was necessary to defend.
+He was selfless, and there are certainly others who’ve made a true sacrifice to defend what they believed was necessary to defend.
 Know that they are the exception, not the rule.

 Whenever people thank me for my service, I don’t know how to appropriately respond.
 Should I say “you’re welcome” when I’m very aware I didn’t join for them?
 What I want to say is “actually, I do this because I needed better health insurance, and the extra money every month really helps.
 See, I joined in part because of a family tradition that all males in my family “serve” in the military, and as a kid I thought it was kind of romantic.
-I also thought it would be really cool to play with all the guns and throw grenades, you know make me kind of a badass, but we don’t really get to play with the guns very often, and, as you can see, I’m not really a badass.
+I also thought it would be really cool to play with all the guns and throw grenades, you know make me kind of a badass.
+But we don’t really get to play with the guns very often, and, as you can see, I’m not really a badass.
 In fact, I’m fairly miserable if I don’t get a good night’s sleep, which is often the case because there’s always a group of people who make a lot of noise in the barracks while they drink, or someone is always snoring way too loudly for me to fall asleep.
 You see, it’s all about the people I’m around.
 Most of them are really good guys who have a great sense of humor.
 They can really tell a story!
 If it weren’t for them, hell, I’d get out as soon as I could.
 I appreciate that you thank me.
-It’s better than being spat on, but honestly, I never, ever think of you when I put this uniform on.
+It’s better than being spat upon.
+But really, it puts me in an awkward spot.
+If I say “you’re welcome,” I feel fraudulent because I know my motives, and I’m allowing you to make incorrect assumptions about them.
+I can’t educate you on reality because, usually, I’m on my way to work, and more importantly, I don’t know if I care enough about your incorrect assumptions to do so.
+But understand this: I never, ever think of you when I put this uniform on.
 I don’t think of the safety of this country, spreading democracy, liberating the oppressed, or anything like that.
-I mainly just think of how I like being a soldier.
-Maybe if I actually felt there was a threat worth worrying about, I’d consider you and your family’s safety, defending liberty and the American way when I shoot my rifle, but usually I just hope that I get a good score because my promotion points depend on it.”
+I mainly just think of how I hate velcro.
+Maybe if I actually felt there was a threat worth worrying about, I’d consider you and your family’s safety, defending liberty and the American Way when I shoot my rifle at plastic targets, but usually I just hope that I get a good score because my promotion points depend on it.”

-But since I don’t have time to say all of that, I just say “thanks for your support.”
-And I mean it.
+But since I don’t have time to say all of that, I just say “thanks for your support,”